SkretasLab/ProteoSeeker/README.md

 ./installation/docker_vol_setup.sh
 ~~~

 Then run ProteoSeeker in the Docker image based on one of the parameter files.
+The following script will run ProteoSeeker in the Docker image in interactive mode so the user can observe the stages of the pipeline being run.
+One can also run the same command of the script by adding the "-d" option which runs the container in the background.
+He can then attach to the container to observe which stage the pipeline is currently runnning.

 ~~~bash
 ./docker_run_proteoseeker.sh